ctracey/lp_code/README.md

 Dependencies
 ------------

-This gem is build using Ruby 2.0.0
+This gem is built using Ruby 2.0.0.
 Run this command to install dependencies
 ```
 bundle install